Plain English Summary

 Publication and dissemination plan

-Planned publication by the Education Endowment Fund
+2. Planned publication of the study results by the Education Endowment Fund

 Intention to publish date